ajleeson/research_blog/_posts/2025-10-07-noise-evolution.md

 1. Sum all of the constituents in the NPZD module (NO3, NH4, phytoplankton, zooplankton, large & small detritus) to obtain total nitrogen (TN) in each grid cell
 2. Vertically integrate TN at every grid cell in the model domain
-3. Multiple vertical integrals of TN by the horizontal area of each grid cell to obtain TN in mmol at every lat/lon location in the model domain.
+3. Multiply vertical integrals of TN by the horizontal area of each grid cell to obtain TN in mmol at every lat/lon location in the model domain.
 4. Calculate the difference in TN \[mmol\] between the "loading" run and the "no-loading" run at every lat/lon location of the model domain
 5. Normalize the colorbar scale by dividing by the **maximum difference in TN [mmol] between the two runs** (i.e., the largest signal)